jonathankerth/resume-template/README.md

 ## Contributing

-We welcome contributions from the community.
+I welcome contributions from the community.
 If you have ideas to enhance this template or want to fix issues, please submit a pull request.

 Happy coding and resume building!